Truus van Aalten: Later life

-1954 found Truus in Voorhout, a town in the western Netherlands, setting up what was to become a successful business importing and exporting souvenirs and promotional items.
-Film Stardom was a long way behind her now, but she was still doing better (though she didn't know it) than the "other" Dutch film star, cheeky blonde Lien Deyers.
-She and Alfred Zeisler had reached England, where he had directed a Cary Grant picture.
-They'd moved on to Los Angeles where her husband had found employment as a producer, but Lien - even with her history of stardom in Europe, and with such important friends as Marlene Dietrich to help her - couldn't find a job there either.
-Having tried running a business selling novelties, she'd drifted into alcoholism and multiple divorces.
-Her life ruined, she spent time in custody for violent behaviour and she died, forgotten, in 1965.
+In 1954, van Aalten lived in Voorhout, a town in the western Netherlands, and set up what became a successful business importing and exporting souvenirs and promotional items.

-In 1972, Dutch TV transmitted a four-part version of "Het meisje met den blauwen Hoed" ("The Girl In The Blue Hat"), an update of Truus' 1934 film.
-Watching Jenny Arean play Betsy must have been a strange experience for Truus, whose film career was now almost totally forgotten by the general public.
-As the years passed, textbooks on German film like "The BFI Companion to German Cinema", "Das gab's nur einmal" and "The German Cinema Book" simply left her out.

-A 1987 book by European culture expert Kathinka Dittrich, "Achter het doek" ("Behind The Screen"), brought the story of Dutch movie history of the 1920s and 1930s back to public knowledge.
-Forty years after her career had been destroyed, Truus found that people were beginning to recognise her for what she'd been - a movie star who'd brought pleasure to millions.
+In 1972, Dutch TV transmitted a four-part version of "Het meisje met den blauwen Hoed" ("The Girl In The Blue Hat"), an update of van Aalten's 1934 film.
+She was not mentioned by textbooks on German film like "The BFI Companion to German Cinema", "Das gab's nur einmal" and "The German Cinema Book", but a 1987 book by European culture expert Kathinka Dittrich, "Achter het doek" ("Behind The Screen"), helped bring the story of Dutch movie history of the 1920s and 1930s back to public knowledge.

-Truus' old age was marred by bouts of mental illness, and she spent her last two years at a psychiatric clinic in the village of Warmond, where she died on the 27th of June 1999, aged 88.
+Van Aalten' old age was marred by bouts of mental illness, and she spent her last two years at a psychiatric clinic in the village of Warmond, where she died on the 27th of June 1999, aged 88.

 Very few of Truus van Aalten's films have ever been released for home viewing.
-One possible reason is that the Russian Army seized the Ufa studios in April 1945 and appropriated the contents - including copies of a huge number of German films that have never been seen since.
+One possible reason is that the Russian Army seized the Ufa studios in April 1945 and appropriated the contents, including copies of a huge number of German films that have never been seen since.